 Abbreviations: ASTCT, American Society for Transplantation and Cellular Therapy; CRS, cytokine release syndrome; RP2R, recommended phase 2 regimen.

-Note: Clinical data cutoff date of March 15, 2024.
-Median follow-up time of 20.3 months and 18.2 months for all dose levels and RP2R cohorts, respectively.
+Clinical data cutoff date of March 15, 2024.
+The median follow-up time was 20.3 months (range, 0.5-37.1) and 18.2 months for the all dose levels cohort and RP2R cohorts, respectively.

-aCRS was graded per ASTCT criteria.
+aCRS was graded per the ASTCT criteria.

 bRelative to the most recent dose.